SBU-BMI/quip_distro/README.md

 store images and the database as well as configuration files required by the containers.
 Note you should have read and write permissions to the folder.

-Execute the run_containers.sh script.
+Execute the run_containers_release.sh script.
 At the command prompt:

     ./run_containers_release.sh <full path of data folder>